patriclay-BE/Rubeus/README.md

 [@harmj0y](https://twitter.com/harmj0y) is the primary author of this code base.

-NEW MERGE CONFLICT YEI Rubeus is licensed under the BSD 3-Clause license.
+Rubeus is licensed under the BSD 3-Clause license.
-NOW A CHANGE IN ANOTHER LINE

 ## Table of Contents

 - [Rubeus](#rubeus)